Qumulo/docs/administrator-guide/upgrading-qumulo-core/feature-log.md

 * Added support for `DeleteBucketPolicy` and `PutBucketPolicy` S3 API actions
 * Configured RBAC privileges to override bucket policies which deny a user access to API actions through the S3 API
 * Improved REST API and `qq` CLI operations for working with S3 buckets
-* Fixed a bug with custom LDAP schemas
+* Fixed an issue with custom LDAP schemas

 ## Qumulo Core 7.0.0.1 (Quarterly)
 {{page.varDownloadsRelnotes}}